letientai299/eb-dotfiles/readme.md

 ## Caveats

 - Only tested on Amazon Linux 1 and 2.
+This might works on Centos, but I've not tested yet.
 - This means to be used on **fresh new env**.
 It makes no effort to backup the existing config.

+## Contributions

+Feel free to submit pull requests to help:

+- Fix errors
+- Update docs
+- Make this work with more systems.
+- Reduce instalation time

 <!-- ref -->